Cluster-Level Encryption

 You can utilize cluster-level software encryption for your data stored on drives (encryption at rest), such that if any drive is removed from the cluster, the data on it remains encrypted on the drive and cannot be read as plain text.
 The data is encrypted using AES-XTS-256.
 The keys are protected using the servers’ Trusted Platform Modules (TPMs), or using software encryption.

-This feature requires installing a cluster with 3.12.1 and can only be enabled if the newly installed cluster has no volumes or snapshots.
+This feature requires installing a cluster with 3.12.1 or higher and can only be enabled if the newly installed cluster has no volumes or snapshots.
 The feature cannot be disabled once activated.
 For more information on how to enable and use the feature, see lbcli enable cluster-encryption and the REST API documentation.

 The data is encrypted with a Data Encryption Key (DEK), which is in turn encrypted with a Key Encryption Key (KEK).
 In this way, the cluster can reduce the surface of attack by having a dedicated DEK per volume and a separate cluster-level KEK that encrypts all of the DEKs.
 The KEK can be rotated frequently without the need to re-encrypt all of the data.